 Queen Mary in April, 1978

-to stern, from funnel to the very bottom of the ship by a tour guide
+to stern, from the signal deck to the very bottom of the ship by a tour

 and the whole tour lasted two hours!.

 The Bow during a Two-Hour tour in

 Here we can see a tour guide speaking to the group through a hidden